As we return to school, the safety of your son is of the utmost importance. Here’s what we’re doing to keep your students safe and healthy.

 Health & Safety Protocols

-NorthStar will continue to enforce the protocols we have in place to ensure our students remain safe and healthy while attending NorthStar.
-As detailed in this video, safety measures for this year include:
+NorthStar will continue to enforce the protocols we have in place to ensure our students remain safe and healthy while attending NorthStar which include:

 - Mask mandates while indoors

 - Spacing staff and students as best as possible

 - Limiting the number of students in groups during programming

 - Frequent hand-washing and consistent availability of hand sanitizer

 We will no longer be requiring students to take their temperature before entering the building.
 They will still be available for anyone to check their temperature, but will not be required.
 In-line with schools, we ask that you self-assess your student before sending them to NorthStar for any event using the following questions:

 - Has your child experienced one or more of the following symptoms: a new cough, new onset of shortness of breath, new loss of taste or smell OR two or more of the following symptoms: fever 100.4 or above, chills, muscle aches, headache, sore throat, nausea or vomiting, diarrhea, fatigue in the last 24 hours?

 - Is your child waiting for a Covid-19 test result?

 - Has anyone in your household been diagnosed with Covid-19 in the last 14 days?